|Cash Back Rating:||4.9 / 5|

 Intro APR for new purchases and balance transfers

-The SavorOne offers a generous interest-free period on new purchases and balance transfers: Get a 0% intro APR on purchases and balance transfers for 15 months, with a 14.99 to 24.99 percent variable APR thereafter.
-With balance transfers there is typically a fee associated and the SavorOne charges a 3% balance transfer fee.
+The SavorOne offers a generous interest-free period on new purchases and balance transfers: Get a 0% intro APR on purchases and balance transfers for 15 months, with a 16.49% to 26.49% variable APR thereafter.
+With balance transfers there is typically a fee associated and the SavorOne charges a 3% fee on the amounts transferred within the first 15 months.
 This 15 month intro period makes the card a great option for cardholders looking to finance a large purchase with time to pay it down or pay down a large debt.
 You’ll have over a year to make steady payments before accruing interest.
 Just be sure not to charge more than you can pay off and have a plan to pay off that debt in the introductory period, as the ongoing APR can be high.

 For a card with no annual fee, the SavorOne comes with a decent set of additional perks that can help users save money while shopping and traveling.
 Here’s a quick look at some of the most valuable benefits: